-Together for Short Lives is the leading UK charity for children with life-threatening and life-limiting conditions.
+Together for Short Lives is the UK charity that speaks for children and young people with life-limiting and life-threatening conditions.

 We were asked to create a video that would help raise the profile and fundraising potential of the charity, and connect emotionally with the target end-users – parents, carers and health workers.

 When Hurricane became involved, the charity wanted a talking head based, functional description of what they did.
 Our creative team felt this wouldn’t deliver the objectives that the charity needed to achieve, and worked with them to develop a far more emotive film that really got to the heart of what they do.

 After an in-depth meeting with the team at the charity, we decided that there were themes arising that would form the basis for an impactful, emotional story that would really inspire people to get involved with the cause.

 A common thread began to appear – from "being cast adrift" when parents heard this news, to feeling "grounded" and supported by children's hospice and palliative care services and by calling the Together for Short Lives family helpline.